tlofreso/tlofreso.github.io/docs/posts/basic-linux-hardening.md

 ---

 # Basic Linux Server Setup & Hardening
 Here are initial steps I perform on any fresh Linux install.
-My prefered distro is Debian, so anyting below is within that context.
+My preferred distro is Debian, so anything below is within that context.

 <!-- more -->